Print version

 Upper level

-- accommodates 3 artists in a shared space where individual spaces are separated by partitions
+- accommodates up to 3 tenants in a shared space, where individual spaces are separated by fixed partitions

 - each space has a trestle table, chair, small storage cabinet